A home for Liberal Education

 Why a Founding Circle?

 Liberal education depends on continuity, formation, and trust.
-The Ruskin Centre is therefore being developed deliberately and in dialogue with its early members, rather than launched with a fixed catalogue of courses.
+The Ruskin Centre is therefore being developed deliberately and in dialogue with its early members.

 The Founding Circle allows the Centre to grow in a way that is responsive to its teachers and members alike, while maintaining high standards of intellectual seriousness from the outset.